mike-ward/mike-ward.github.io/_posts/2013-04-30-test-driving-angular-directives.md

 ---
 layout: post
-title:  Test Driving Angular Directives
+title: 'Test Driving Angular Directives'
 ---
 [AngularJS](http://angularjs.org) is a client-side JavaScript framework from Google.
 With it you can extend the HTML vocabulary of your application resulting in extraordinarily expressive, readable and quick to develop code.